Multiple sex partners: Health risks

 MSP increases the risk of developing bacterial vaginosis.
 MSP can result in pregnant women with a greater risk of contracting HIV.
 HIV is strongly associated with having MSP.
 Having multiple sex partners is associated with higher incidences of STIs.

 Prevention of disease strategies include intensive counseling of those who have met the definition of multiple sex partners.

-In Jamaica one of the primary contributing associations to the AIDS/HIV epidemic is the risky behavior of having multiple sex partners.
-A 2004 Behavioral Surveillance Survey demonstrated that 89 percent of males and 78 percent of females aged 15 to 24 had sex with a nonmarital or noncohabitating partner in the preceding 12 months.
-Fifty-six percent of males and 16 percent of females had multiple sex partners in the preceding 12 months.

-In Sub-sahara Africa, travel and wealth is a risk factor in engaging in sexual activities with multiple sex partners.
+In Sub-Saharan Africa, travel and wealth is a risk factor in engaging in sexual activities with multiple sex partners.